danilocurvelo/imd0030-20242/lessons/search-trees.md

 {% include learning_objectives.md lesson="Search Trees" %}

 A sorted array enables logarithmic-time algorithms like binary search.
-To determine if a certain item is in a sorted array containing 100,000,000 items, binary search only needed log<sub>2</sub> 100,000,000, or about 27 comparisons!
+To determine if a certain element is in a sorted array containing 100,000,000 elements, binary search only needed log<sub>2</sub> 100,000,000, or about 27 comparisons!
 The combination of **sorting algorithms** and **searching algorithms** can enable efficient features like autocomplete that shape how people make sense of the world.

 Let's say we wanted to implement the autocomplete feature in Husky Maps.
 One approach is to implement a `BinarySearchAutocomplete` data type.